All Episodes

 All of it is on the line in 181 days.

-And it's either gonna be on foreign policy appeasement And you know, massive amounts of money to people that chant death to America.
+And it's either going to be on foreign policy appeasement and, you know, massive amounts of money to people that chant death to America, but on the economic front, capitalism will be destroyed.

-This is now the mainstream of this radical new democratic socialist party.
+This is now the mainstream of this radical new Democratic Socialist Party.

 Biden buys in all of it.